openstad/openstad-docs/technical/getting-started.md

 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'
 ```

-If you are runnning a version of MySQL above version 5 then you will most likely get the following error:
+If you are running a version of MySQL above version 5 then you will most likely get the following error:

 ```
 Unhandled rejection SequelizeDatabaseError: FUNCTION api_test_script.GeomFromText does not exist